cdimoulis/snackbar.js/README.md

 * `time`: ms of time before automatic close. (ignored if manual_close: true). *Default:* 5000
 * `class`: String containing desired classes to add to snackbar. *Default:* empty

 *Note:* A new snackbar object will not inject new `#snackbar-wrapper` elements.
-It simply creates a new object with a different set of default options.
+It simply creates a new object with a different set of default options for displaying a snackbar.

 #### Displaying Messages
 *Basics:*